KEYNOTE SPEAKERS

 AYUMI ONUMA

-Ayumi Onuma is a professor at Tokyo's Keio University.
+Ayumi Onuma is a Professor at Tokyo's Keio University.
 He is a past President of the Society of Environmental Economics and Policy Studies and Vice-President of the East Asian Association of Environmental Resource Economists (EAAERE, now AAERE).
 His current research interests revolve around biodiversity and natural resources.
 In particular, he researches the economics of disaster prevention and mitigation using nature as a Nature-based Solution in response to the increased risk of flooding due to climate change.
 Ayumi has participated in many AWEEE editions as an invited presenter.

 KAREN PALMER